isomerpages/mlaw-corp/news/speeches/_posts/2022-11-21-post-Speech by Minister for Home Affairs and Law K Shanmugam at the Judicial Executive Programme 2022.md

     d.
 Population comprised of migrants from China, India, Peninsula Malaya, and various other places.
 Most of them saw Singapore as a transient place to come, make money, and then go back home.

     e.
-And you see some pictures of the kind of people we have.
+And you see some pictures of the kind of people we have (<i>See slide 2 in Annex</i>).
 Different ancestries, skin colours, languages, cultural backgrounds, religious beliefs, at that time in 580 sq km of land.
 Today we are about 760 sq km through land reclamation.

     f.
 Our social indicators were poor: Literacy rates were low.
 Industrial strife was common.
 Unemployment was high.
 Housing was overcrowded, unhygienic and unsafe.
 Crime, disorder and subversion were common.
+You can see some of the types of housing and buildings we had in the 1950s and 60s (<i>See slide 3 in Annex</i>).

 {:start="11"}
 11. The diversity of the racial and religious mix meant that racial tensions were easy to stoke up.
 And they were stoked up: racial riots, violent ones, happened in 1950, 1964 and 1969.